dnmfarrell/berrybrew/README.md

 - compiles the `berrybrew.exe` binary and the `bbapi.dll` API library

+- collects default configuration files

 - builds the bundled zip archive, and puts it into `download/`

 - performs SHA1 checksum tasks

 - updates the `README.md` file with the zip archive's new SHA1 sum

+If you had any custom configuration files in place, run `dev\post_release.pl` to restore them.

 ##Requirements